gnyers/python-tuesday/README.rst

 The topics of the sessions so far:

 - Session 1: Getting your environment set up and ready for Python development
-- Session 2: Working with files and file formats
+- Session 2: Working with text files and file formats